OmeirK/E-FTMap-Combined-Benchmark-Set/README.md

 The Acpharis Set is marked by folders named acpharis_XX, where XX is the case ID number from the original publication

-The Acpharis Set was compiled by:
+For the Acpharis Set, please cite:

 Amanda E. Wakefield, Christine Yueh, Dmitri Beglov, Marcelo S. Castilho, Dima Kozakov, György M. Keserű, Adrian Whitty, and Sandor Vajda
 Journal of Chemical Information and Modeling 2020 60 (12), 6612-6623